 Annual Education Retreat

-On June 5-6, 2023, NYU Grossman School of Medicine hosted its 11th Annual Education Retreat.
-Retreat.
-The event, co-sponsored by the Office of Medical Education and Institute for Innovations in Medical Education, brought the community together to connect around the school's C21: Personalized Pathways Curriculum.
-Featured talks included the use of generative artificial intelligence (AI) in medical education, promoting early career exploration and new areas of concentration for medical students, and enhancing the transition to residency through precision education.
-During the two half-day event, more than 110 participants representing all academic departments in undergraduate, graduate, and continuing medical education joined in person and online.
+On June 3-4, 2024, NYU Grossman School of Medicine hosted its 12th Annual Education Retreat.
+The event, co-sponsored by the Educator Community, Office of Medical Education, Office of Student Affairs, and the Institute for Innovations in Medical Education, brought the community together to connect around the school's curriculum redesign.
+During the two half-day event, over 100 participants representing 23 departments and institutes, as well as six education offices in undergraduate, graduate, and continuing medical education joined in-person.

 Day 1 Highlights

-The retreat kicked off with welcome remarks and an overview of the new curriculum by Steve B. Abramson, MD, executive vice president and vice dean for education, faculty, and academic affairs.
+Day 1 began with welcome remarks and an overview of the new curriculum presented by Steve Abramson, MD, executive vice president and vice dean for education, faculty and academic affairs, and Joan Cangiarella, MD, senior associate dean for education, faculty and academic affairs.

 Day 2 Highlights